-DBS has recently released a coal policy, a first for Singaporean banks.
-However, the policy does not clearly rule out any of the loans that DBS has provided to the coal industry in the past 5 years, and fails to rule out future involvement in coal power in South East Asia.
+DBS released a coal policy in January 2018, a first for Singaporean banks.
+However, the policy does not clearly rule out any of the loans that DBS has provided to the coal industry since 2013, and fails to rule out future involvement in coal power in South East Asia.

 In fact, under their new policy, DBS funded Nghi Son 2, a controversial coal-fired power project which would generate twice as much CO2 per every unit of power generated as the average generating plant in Vietnam.
 For further information, see our page on Nghi Son 2 here.

-In Vietnam and Indonesia alone, DBS is linked to prospective coal-fired power plants with a total capacity of 6.4 GW and estimated potential emissions of over 1 billion tonnes of CO2 over the plants’ lifetimes.
-These Unlucky 5 power plants would likely go ahead under the new coal policy.
+In Vietnam and Indonesia alone, DBS is linked to prospective coal-fired power plants with a total capacity of 3.8 GW and estimated potential emissions of over 500 million tonnes of CO2 over the plants’ lifetimes.
+These Unlucky 3 power plants would likely go ahead under the new coal policy.

 In order to adhere to the Paris Agreement, respect Singapore’s call to action on climate change, and respond to the threat of global climate change by keeping a global temperature rise below 2˚C, DBS should not support these coal-fired power projects which promote dirty fossil fuel technology in Asia.

 DBS’ Coal Policy fails to deliver change

 On 26 January, DBS announced it “will stop financing new greenfield coal fired power generation projects in OECD/developed markets.
 In developing countries, DBS will change its focus to more efficient technologies.”

 The bank later defined ‘more efficient technologies’ as ‘supercritical combustion technologies or above’, stating: “DBS is committed to directing our financing to more efficient technologies (supercritical combustion technologies or above) in non-OECD /developing markets.”